Huddersfield Town vs Manchester United: TV channel, live stream, squad news & preview | Goal.com

 |Lukaku, Rashford, Martial, Sanchez

-Eric Bailly is out for the rest of the season he sustained a knee injury against Chelsea but Phil Jones could be in line for a recall.

-Anthony Martial will, meanwhile, get the likely nod up front to partner Marcus Rashford.

-Potential Man United starting XI: De Gea; Young, Lindelof, Jones, Shaw; Herrera, Matic, Pogba; Mata; Martial, Rashford.
+Man United starting XI: De Gea; Young, Jones, Lindelof, Shaw; Matic, McTominay, Pogba; Mata, Rashford, Alexis

 Betting & Match Odds